-The best thing about craft time is how many learning opportunities there are hidden in all the fun.
-Most notably, crafts will encourage a healthy imagination in kids that is so important to their development.
-Another developmental skill that can be honed during craft time is fine motor skills!
+The best thing about craft time is the many learning opportunities hidden in all the fun.
+Most notably, crafts will encourage a healthy imagination in kids, which is important to their development.1 Another developmental skill that can be honed during craft time is fine motor skills!

-Below you’ll find two different options for making beautiful spring-themed dream catchers with your kids.
+Below are two options for making beautiful spring-themed dream catchers with your kids.
 Both will help them work on fine motor skills as well!
 They’ll enjoy their creations so much, and they won’t even realize their skill-building at the same time.

 Springtime Crafts for Kids